Younes-sakhnou/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Write a script that counts the number of directories and sub-directories in the current directory.
 The current and parent directories should not be taken into account Hidden directories should be counted
+Task.12
+Create a script that displays the 10 newest files in the current directory.
+One file per line
+Sorted from the newest to the oldest